By Neil Merrett

 Yet for anyone born in the mid 80’s onwards, the character of Pac-Man always felt like something whose time had passed – a relic of what games were, rather than what they could be.

-Chomping around a seemingly endless number of mazes, collecting up all the tiny pellets, pac-dots, or full stops littered around the screen while avoiding brightly coloured ghosts.
-I could never escape my childhood view that the game lacked depth, especially in an era of foxes with propeller tails and well… pretty much any other character that actually had feet.
+Chomping around a seemingly endless number of mazes, collecting up all the tiny pellets – alternatively known as ‘pac-dots’ or full stops – that are littered around the screen while avoiding brightly coloured ghosts.
+It was hard as a child to move away from the view that the game lacked depth, especially in an era of foxes with propeller tails and well… pretty much any other character that actually had feet.

-In fairness, the key gimmick of Pac-Man was a cool one – turning the tables on your tormentors by consuming one of four power pallets around the levels.
-At this point, all the ghosts on screen would suddenly turn blue and fretful, indicating they were vulnerable for a set period of time as they attempt to flee from you.
+In fairness, the key gimmick of Pac-Man was a cool one – turning the tables on your tormentors by consuming one of four ‘power pallets’ around the levels.
+At this point, all the ghosts on screen would suddenly turn blue and fretful, indicating they were vulnerable to be temporarily destroyed by Pac-Man for a set period of time as they attempt to flee from you.

 During these moments you were able to hunt down and briefly consume the ghosts, or instead carry on collecting the remaining pac-dots to move to the new level.
 It was a game – for a time at least – unlike any other.
 But times change.